PyPSA/PyPSA/doc/optimal_power_flow.rst

 investment costs, :math:`o_{s,a, t}` the operational costs and :math:`w^\tau_{s,a}` the temporal weightings (including snapshot objective weightings and investment period temporal weightings).

+The general procedure for modelling multi-investment periods in PyPSA is to add an asset for each investment period whose capacity is to be expandable at that time.
+For example, if you want to optimise onshore wind development in the period 2025-2040 with investment periods every 5 years, you add a generator with a corresponding construction year and lifetime for each investment period (``onwind-2025``, ``onwind-2030``, ``onwind-2035``, ``onwind-2040``).
+This allows one to specify different technological assumptions for the respective investment period (for example, decreasing investment costs, increasing efficiencies, improved capacity factors due to higher hub heights of wind turbines, extended lifetimes).
+The generators are only available for use after the year of construction and before the end of their lifetime, for example, the onwind-2030 generator built in 2030 cannot contribute to electricity generation in the 2025 investment period.
+To ensure that the technical potential for onshore wind in the region is not exceeded by the 4 onshore wind generators in our example, one has to add an additional global constraint (``type=tech_capacity_expansion_limit``, see further description above).

+Note that the ``capital_cost`` of the assets is now the fixed annual costs, including annuity and FOM.

 `Example jupyter notebook for multi-investment
 <https://pypsa.readthedocs.io/en/latest/examples/multi-investment-optimisation.html>`_ and python